 Final Speech - Oral Boards

 This 10-12 minute speech is a chance to showcase the students’ Senior Project.
 Students are to dress professionally and summarize their Senior Project journey.
 Students will talk briefly about their research paper, their project, and what they learned.
 The speech should include visual aids and adhere to effective speech guidelines.
-If the presentation includes performing, the students must speak for at least five minute of the time.
+If the presentation includes performing, the students must speak for at least five minutes of the time.

 The Senior Project is a vehicle that allows students to use the knowledge and skills they have acquired in a “real-world” application.
 It has the potential to motivate the student, connect the school with the community, and create pathways from school to career.